Aspallar/Wiki-Up/README.md

 ### Installation

 * Go to [releases](https://github.com/Aspallar/Wiki-Up/releases).
 * Click on the latest release.
-* Download the zip file in the assets section.
+* Download the **WikiUpInstaller.msi** file in the assets section.
-* Extract the contents of the zip to a folder of your choice.
+* Run the downloaded installer by double clicking on it or right click and choose install.

-* Run WikiUp.exe to start it up.
+Alternatively you can install Wiki-Up manually by downloading the WikiUp zip file and extracting its contents.

 ### Logging In